-^{71.} This is in respect of FY 2019-20 where the specified turnover threshold is for FY 2017-18.
+2 This is in respect of FY 2019-20 where the specified turnover threshold is for FY 2017-18.
 With every Budget, the turnover threshold and the relevant FY is likely to change for the 25% tax rate.

-With respect to 'eligible start-ups' meeting certain specified criteria, a 100% tax holiday for any 3 consecutive assessment years out of a block of 7 years beginning from the year in which such start-up is set up has been provided for.72
+With respect to 'eligible start-ups' meeting certain specified criteria, a 100% tax holiday for any 3 consecutive assessment years out of a block of 7 years beginning from the year in which such start-up was set up has been provided for.3

-A. Dividends and Share Buy-back
+Dividends and Share Buy-Back

-Dividends distributed by Indian companies were subject to a dividend distribution tax ("DDT") at an effective rate of 20.55% payable by the company.
-However, the Finance Act, 2020 has abolished the DDT and revert to a classical system of taxation of dividend / distributed income in the hands of shareholders / unit holders respectively, at the applicable marginal tax rate.
+Dividends distributed by Indian companies were previously subject to a dividend distribution tax ("DDT") at an effective rate of 20.55% payable by the company.
+However, the Finance Act, 2020 abolished the DDT with effect from April or, 2020 and reverted to a classical system of taxation of dividend / distributed income in the hands of shareholders / unit holders respectively, at the applicable marginal tax rate.
 Therefore, on payment of dividend there shall be a dividend withholding tax applicable on the company at the time of payment to the shareholders who can then take credit of the withheld amount while calculating his own taxes.
-The new regime is applicable from April 1, 2020.

-Further, the ITA provided that dividends declared by a domestic company and received by a 'specified assessee' (being a resident of India other than a domestic company, institution registered under section 12A/12AA or an institution referred to in section 10(23C)(iv)/(vi)/(via)), in excess of INR 1 million, shall be chargeable to tax at the rate of 10% (on a gross basis) in the hands of the recipient.
-However, consistent with the abolition of DDT and reversion to a classical system for taxation of dividends, the Finance Act, 2020 has also put a sunset to the 10% tax on dividend income with effect from March 31, 2020.
+Further, the ITA provided that dividends declared by a domestic company and received by a 'specified assessee' in excess of INR 1 million, shall be chargeable to tax at the rate of 10% (on a gross basis) in the hands of the recipient (Section 115 BBDA).
+However, consistent with the abolition of DDT and reversion to a classical system for taxation of dividends, the Finance Act, 2020 has also put a sunset to the 10% tax on dividend income with effect from March 31, 2020; thereby deeming the provision to be redundant